 CONSTANTLY EVOLVING WITH THE MARKET

-One of the main tasks of CHAdeMO Association is enabling and providing evolutions of the CHAdeMO protocol, fitting the changing market environments and needs of e-mobility stakeholders.
+One of the main tasks of CHAdeMO Association is enabling and providing the evolution of the CHAdeMO protocol, adapting it to the changing market environment and needs of e-mobility stakeholders.

 Dynamic change of power during charging, making emergency stop button optional or enabling high power charging are only a few of the elements that were included in the past protocol updates.

-CHAdeMO technical team not only assures that all updates are technically robust and sound, but also that they are backward compatible, enabling earlier versions of vehicles and chargers to work smoothly with new models.
+CHAdeMO technical team not only ensures that all updates are technically robust and sound, but also that they are backward compatible, enabling earlier versions of vehicles and chargers to work smoothly with the newer models.

-The protocol evolution relies on interactions with Regular Members of the Association and happens via face-to-face technical workshops in Japan and in Europe, or via video conferences with the international CHAdeMO member community.
+The protocol evolution relies on interactions with the Regular Members of the Association and happens via face-to-face technical workshops in Japan and in Europe, or via tele conferences with the international CHAdeMO member community.